semrush/intergalactic/website/docs2/components/dropdown-menu/dropdown-menu.md

 Before the text you can place an icon, flag or image.
 In this case icon always has the color of the text.

-@table-caption Addon before the text examples
+Table: Addon before the text examples

 | Addon        | Appearance example         |
 | ------------ | -------------------------- |